jeffreysorgen/golf-club-sensors/activity.md

 My integraged, IMU/BLE configuration ended up functioning similarly, but the result was a **hex value** rather than readable data.
 While it would be good to **learn** how to transform from hex value into a readable one, I'm inclined to do that later, if it's still a problem, after I've explored some other examples.*

+I really need to pair up Arduino microcontroller programming with BLE functionality.
+I understand client/server and the terminology variations and service/characteristics concepts.
+But I haven't found good documentation describing how the MVP is configured for BLE.
+I need to find the thread that would organize technically the process of how to get the BLE deployed.
+There are plenty of code examples, but nothing straightforward has surfaced for me just yet.
+The examples I really need are the ones that articulate the steps and code to assemble all the necessary pieces.

 ##### (Battery Info)
 ## Power Solutions